ThomasMBury/thomasbury.net/content/authors/admin/_index.md

     url: https://www.mcgill.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in the application of mathematics and artificial intelligence to the natural sciences.
+bio: Researcher on tipping points in complex systems

 # Interests to show in About widget
 interests: